Framor81/CS152_GazeEstimator/Discussion.md

 1. Francisco worked on implementing and creating a swin transformer following along a tutorial [Tutorial Link](https://medium.com/thedeephub/building-swin-transformer-from-scratch-using-pytorch-hierarchical-vision-transformer-using-shifted-91cbf6abc678)

 2. We combined two datasets: one consisting of open eyes facing in one of 5 directions - left, right, down, up, and straight - and another dataset that had images of closed eyes.
 [Eyes Labeled With Direction](https://www.kaggle.com/datasets/imadeddinedjerarda/mrl-eye-dataset) [Closed Eyes](https://www.kaggle.com/datasets/serenaraju/yawn-eye-dataset-new)

+3. Luis worked on training a custom CNN and ResNet18 using the 5 directions dataset and comparing their accuracies and loss plots.
+Although the dataset is decently large, it only consists of 12 participants which could potentially cause our models to overfit as seen by the strange loss plots and suspiciously high validation accuracies.

 # Conclusion